Sweet Spinach Banana Muffins For Baby And Toddler

 Store the green muffins in an airtight container in the fridge for up to 5 days.

-The muffins can be frozen in an airtight container or in a freezer bag for up to 3 months.
 Be sure to label the freezer bags with the item and date, so it is clear how long they can be stored.

 To label the airtight container I use masking tape this way it will not ruin the airtight container.